 An important part of advancing the semiconductor industry through our innovation is being a socially responsible company.
 Our Company's core values of Passion, Integrity, Collaboration, and Results underpin our commitments to sustainable growth and to making a positive contribution to people and the planet.
-We strive to achieve responsible and sustainable business practices and continuous improvement in our own operations, in our partnerships with our customers, across our supply chain and in our engagements with our other stakeholders.
-Our Company invests in environmental, social, and governance ("ESG") initiatives across our business and integrates ESG principles into our day-to-day operations.
+We strive to achieve responsible and sustainable business practices and continuous improvement in our own operations, in our partnerships with our customers, across our supply chain, and in our engagements with our other stakeholders.
+Our Company invests in sustainability initiatives across our business and integrates sustainability principles into our day-to-day operations.

 Business and Governance.
-Our Company has established a cross-functional ESG executive leadership team that is responsible for proposing goals, developing and executing strategy, and embedding ESG into our operations management.
-This ESG leadership team provides regular updates to the Board and engages them to discuss ESG strategy, gain alignment on goals, and report on progress.
-Our Board is actively engaged in the Company's ESG oversight and has the primary responsibility for our ESG priorities.
-Board committees provide further guidance and oversight on relevant ESG topics including the Compensation Committee on human capital management, the Audit Committee on information security and the Nominating & Governance Committee on ethics compliance.
+Our Company has established a cross-functional executive leadership team focused on sustainability that is responsible for proposing goals, developing and executing strategy, and embedding sustainability principles into our operations management.
+This executive leadership team provides regular updates to the Board and engages them to discuss sustainability strategy, gain alignment on goals, and report on progress.
+Our Board is actively engaged in the Company's sustainability oversight and has the primary responsibility for our sustainability priorities.
+Board committees provide further guidance and oversight on relevant sustainability topics including the Compensation Committee on human capital management, the Audit Committee on information security and the Nominating & Governance Committee on ethics compliance.

 Workplace.
-As described in the "Social Programs" section in our 2021 ESG Report, our Company strives to provide a work environment that fosters inclusion and diversity, ensures every voice is heard, and enables employees to achieve their full potential.
+As described in the "Social Programs" section in our 2023 ESG Report, our Company strives to provide a work environment that fosters inclusion and diversity, ensures every voice is heard, and enables employees to achieve their full potential.
 Our Company aims to maintain a collaborative, supportive, and opportunity-rich culture that enhances innovation and employee engagement.
 We strive to protect the health and safety of our personnel throughout our entire operation, including our offices, manufacturing sites, research and development ("R&D") centers, and our field team working at customer sites.

 Community.
 Our Company believes that positively involving our employees and giving back to our community is central to our culture and an expression of our core values.
-In 2021, the Company initiated RISE (Reimagining Initiatives for Society and the Environment) Teams, which have direct oversight from the ESG leadership team.
-These teams are formed at each location globally in order to promote local charitable giving including employee volunteer hours and employee donations.
+The Company has initiated RISE (Reimagining Initiatives for Society and the Environment) Teams, which have direct oversight from the executive leadership team.
+These teams are formed at each location globally in order to promote environmental sustainability, community engagements, local charitable giving including employee volunteer hours and employee donations.
 Our RISE Teams' philanthropy and volunteerism programs provide financial and human services to improve the quality of life in the communities in which we operate.
 We are committed to creating positive impacts in communities around the world by contributing to local, national, and international organizations that support community needs such as hunger, food and water security, disadvantaged children and senior citizens, health improvement, and environmental protection.

 Sustainable Operations.
 We believe that incorporating environmental sustainability into business leads to better products, more efficient operations, and added value for our customers.
-As the world tackles climate change and other critical environmental issues, we seek to do our part by responsibly managing our impact with global goals for energy efficiency, greenhouse gas emissions, carbon footprint per employee, water conservation, and landfill hazardous waste reduction and elimination.
+As the world tackles climate change and other critical environmental issues, we seek to do our part by responsibly managing our impact with global goals for renewable energy use, carbon footprint per person, water conservation, beneficial reuse of electronic waste, and landfill hazardous waste reduction and elimination.
 We carefully monitor and manage our environmental impact across our business and work to implement cost-effective best practices, focusing our efforts where we believe we can have the biggest long-term impact.
 Our Company looks at impacts from procurement to manufacturing, during R&D and product design, and throughout a product's lifecycle.
-We carefully manage our environmental impact, set goals, and report progress annually through our annual ESG report, which is carefully reviewed and verified by our internal audit function.
+We carefully manage our environmental impact, set goals, and report progress annually through our annual ESG Report, which is carefully reviewed and verified by our internal audit function.